 Daily consent for all commodities - £66.24 on initial application then £20.14 per day for each day's trade thereafter, up to a maximum of five days:

 - 1 day - £68.67

 - 5 days - £146.80

-Consent to trade around EFC and LFC football grounds during the football season - £293.60 (match days only).
+Consent to trade around EFC and LFC football grounds during the football season only on match days - £293.60.

 There are certain types of very limited activity which are considered not to be street trading and may take place in any street in Liverpool without the need to obtain a licence or consent.
 These exceptions are:

 - trading as a news vendor within specified limits

 - trading outside a shop as part of the shop's business